 Aarti in Hindu Temples

-In the Hindu the priests performs the temple Aarti on a daily basis.
-The first Aarti takes place in the morning and is known as the `mangala aarti`, the next one in the afternoon and the last one in the evening after the sunset.
-During the Aarti ceremony all the devotees accumulate in the temple premises and sing various types of ‘bhajans’ and ‘kirtans`.
-The rituals in the performance of Aarti vary from place to place but almost every performance includes the following:
+In the Hindu temples, the priests perform Aarti on a daily basis.
+The first Aarti takes place in the morning and is known as the ‘Mangala Aarti’, the next one in the afternoon and the last one in the evening after the sunset.
+During the Aarti ceremony, all the devotees accumulate in the temple premises and sing various types of ‘bhajans’ and ‘kirtans’.